How To Stop Cats From Scratching Furniture

 So what gives?

-Well, the arms of a lot of sofas are over three feet tall.
-Plus, your cat might prefer the texture of your couch to the texture of his post.
+Well, a lot of couch arms are at least 3 feet tall, which is desirable for most cats.
+Plus, your cat might just prefer the texture of your couch to the texture of his post.
 It’s as simple as that.

-So if that’s the case, Dr. Spano recommends buying (or making) a post out of the same material as your furniture.
+So finding the perfect post might take some trial and error.
+But if your cat still prefers your couch, you could try buying (or making) a post out of the same material as your furniture.
 That way, it’ll be easier to redirect your cat.

-When your cat finally scratches what he’s supposed to, she said, you should reward him with praise, treats or high-value toys.
+When your cat finally scratches what he’s supposed to, Dr. Spano said, you should reward him with praise, treats or high-value toys.

 We independently pick all the products we recommend because we love them and think you will too.
 If you buy a product from a link on our site, we may earn a commission.